Ralph-Lee/blog/c-sharp-6-features-to-cut-out-boilerplate-and-improve-readability.md

 - the `nameof` expression - this produces a string literal of the name of a property or parameter.
 - `using static` clause - this helps us be more DRY and not have to repeat `ConfigurationManager` each time we call out to the config file.
 - Expression bodied properties - saving the boiler place of the [full syntax ceremony](http://i.imgur.com/lPWVNPm.png) of a `get` accessor and `return` statement.
+Repeat this multiple times, and it's a significant boost in readability.

 ### Put It Together